 Signs the Timing is Right for Putting Down Pre-emergent

 Sometimes we are not sure whether our timing is right.
-The onset of spring can be quite vague and leave you confused and not knowing when to put down your pre-emergent.
+The onset of spring can be quite vague, leaving you confused and not knowing when to put down your pre-emergent.

 Here are a few signs to help you with the timing for crabgrass preventer: